Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 Shaping

 • Preshaping: Lay the bowl of dough upside down onto a damp surface.
 Allow gravity to help the dough fall out gently on its own.
-Shape into a rough circle.
-Pick up one side of the circle, then fold it toward the center.
-Use your fingertips to tap the seams and “glue” them down gently.
+Shape into a rough circle with a push-and-pull motion of your palms and a bench scraper.
 Continue folding like an envelope to form a rough ball.
 Flip the ball over so the smooth surface is on top.
 Cover the dough with a damp towel and let it rest 15-30 minutes.

-• Use a damp bench scraper to flip the relaxed dough upside down.
-Repeat the initial shaping process by using your damp fingers to gently stretch the dough into a larger circle approximately 10 inches in diameter.
+• Uncover the dough and sprinkle lightly with flour.
+Use a lightly oiled bench scraper to flip the relaxed dough upside down.
+Use your lightly floured fingers to gently stretch the dough into a rectangle approximately 10 inches in diameter.

-• Next, pick up one side of the circle, then fold it toward the center.
-Use your fingertips to tap the seams and “glue” them down gently.
-Continue folding like an envelope to make a ball again.
+• Next, pick up the dough closest to you and fold up and toward the center like an envelope.
+Use your fingertips to gently tap the seams to “glue” it down.
+Continue folding each side to the middle like an envelope.
+(See the video.)
 Flip it over with the bench knife.

-• Use a push and pull motion with your hands and a bench scraper to make the ball more compact and create tension.
+• Use a push-and-pull motion with your hands and a bench scraper to make the dough more compact and create tension.

 NOTE: If your dough turns into a gooey mess, the dough may be overproofed.
 (Recovery tip: Scrape the dough into a greased 8½ x 4½-inch bread pan and make a sandwich loaf.)